GettEngineering/Prism/README.md

 Inside your project folder, run `prism init`.

-It will guide you through selecting a Zeplin project or styleguide as source along with other useful information for proper code generation.
+It will guide you through selecting a Zeplin project/styleguide, or a set of Figma files as source along with other useful information for proper code generation.
 Once `prism init` is successful, you'll find a new `.prism` folder with a `config.yml` file outlining your preferences.

 ### 🎨 Creating Templates